isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Whatever strategy for gradual adoption we adopt, we need to be able to apply sets of related guidelines to address some set of problems first and leave the rest until later.
-A similar idea of "related guidelines" become important when some, but not all, guidelines are considered relevant to a code base or if a set of specialized guidelines are to be applied for a specialized application area.
+A similar idea of "related guidelines" becomes important when some, but not all, guidelines are considered relevant to a code base or if a set of specialized guidelines is to be applied for a specialized application area.
 We call such a set of related guidelines a "profile".
-We aim for such a set of guidelines to be coherent so that they together help us reach a specific goal, such a "absence of range errors" or "static type safety."
+We aim for such a set of guidelines to be coherent so that they together help us reach a specific goal, such as "absence of range errors" or "static type safety."
 Each profile is designed to eliminate a class of errors.
 Enforcement of "random" rules in isolation is more likely to be disruptive to a code base than delivering a definite improvement.